-To pull the cover over the frame, attach a rope to each end of the cover conduit farthest from the frame.
+To pull the cover over the frame, attach ropes or straps to both ends of the cover conduit positioned furthest from the frame.
 Wrap the rope around the conduit a few times to prevent it from slipping off.
-May not be required for small covers.

-NOTE: Depending on the length of the cover it may be necessary to attach additional ropes to the roll-up conduit between the end ropes.
-Cut a small opening in the cover pocket and tie the rope around the conduit.
+NOTE: Depending on the length of the cover it may be necessary to attach additional ropes to the cover conduit between the end ropes by cutting a small opening in the cover pocket and tying the rope around the conduit.
 DO NOT cut through the main cover.
 Cut through the conduit pocket only.

-- With all ropes attached to the cover conduit, lift the conduit and rope and carry it toward the base of the frame. - 3.
-Toss the ropes over the frame and pull the cover into position.
-One person is required at each rope.
+- With all ropes attached to the cover conduit, lift and carry the conduit and cover toward the base of the assembled frame. - Set the conduit down, toss the ropes over the frame, and pull the cover into position.
+Position one person at each rope.
+Verify that the cover pockets are to the inside of the building.
+This will be the underside of the cover when it is pulled into position on the frame.